-Manufacturing PMI in Brazil averaged 50.43 points from 2012 until 2021, reaching an all time high of 66.70 points in October of 2020 and a record low of 36 points in April of 2020.
+Manufacturing PMI in Brazil averaged 50.46 points from 2012 until 2022, reaching an all time high of 66.70 points in October of 2020 and a record low of 36 points in April of 2020.
 This page provides the latest reported value for - Brazil Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Brazil Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.
+Brazil Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Manufacturing PMI in Brazil is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Brazil Manufacturing PMI is projected to trend around 55.00 points in 2023, according to our econometric models.